 You can only choose the monthly option if you are an individual paying by credit card.
 ZHealth Publishing will charge your credit card the ZHealth Online monthly fee each month until you cancel your membership.
-You can cancel your monthly membership at any time and retain access until the following month.
-Annual members will be provided a renewal notification before their first 12 months are up.
+You can cancel your monthly membership at any time but your membership will discontinue immediately.
+Annual members will be provided a renewal notification before their membership expires.

 Dr. Zielske personally reviews all members’ coding questions, but only those that are most relevant to a broad audience of interventional radiology, cardiology, and endovascular coding professionals are answered (approximately 50-60% of those not previously answered).
 All answers are written by either Dr. Z or Dr. Dunn.
 Please read the Ask Dr. Z Disclaimer.